justjack555/LOON/README.md

 4.)
 Use the imported library to map the Java object back to valid JSON data

 LOON will eliminate the JSON-to-Native Object-to-JSON conversion process by allowing developers to always be operating on valid JSON at all points in the programming cycle.
+This can be of great benefits to developers, who will be able to log their output at any given point of their code and see if the JSON is being formatted properly.

 One thing to note: we can ALWAYS add things on top/remove some elements of what I've described below - this is just a working outline!